EmeraldasHofmann/run_analysis/CodeBook.md

 ### Script run\_analysis.R transformation

-Script joins both test and training data toghether with their proper labels, subject IDs and activity titles.
-Then only measurements on the mean and standart deviation are extracted.
+Script joins both test and train data together with their proper labels, subject IDs and activity titles.
+Then only measurements on the mean and standard deviation are extracted.
 From that data script creates new table grouped by subject ID and activity name and mean value for each measurement.